Adventures Around Scotland

 My next stop saw me head north to the dramatic cliffs at Marwick Head to visit a memorial to Lord Kitchener.
 Even if you haven't heard his name before, you will likely know his face from the iconic recruitment posters created during the First World War which encouraged Britons to sign up to the army.

 At the outbreak of the war, the Prime Minister at the time, Herbert Henry Asquith, appointed Kitchener as Secretary of War due to his considerable military experience.
 In 1916 he was appointed to HMS Hampshire on a diplomatic mission to Russia to persuade the Tsar to boost Russia's efforts in the conflict.
 On the 5th June HMS Hampshire set off from Scapa Flow and a short time later she struck a mine off the Orkney coast.
 There were only 12 survivors, with over 700 lives lost including Lord Kitchener, although his body was never recovered.
+Well that is the official version of events anyway, a number of conspiracy theories surround some of the mysterious events that took place that night.
+I won't go into them here but they do make for some fascinating reading if you look them up and they might make you wonder about the true circumstances of the sinking of HMS Hampshire.

 What isn't in dispute is that many lives were lost in the tragedy and less than 2 miles from the spot the ship went down is a monument to the event.
 The Kitchener Memorial is a 48 ft high stone tower, built by public subscription and unveiled in 1926.
 In 2016 an arc-shaped commemorative wall was added to the site featuring the names of all 737 men that died on HMS Hampshire.